damko/xkb_kinesis_advantage_dvorak_layout/README.md

 # Italian layout variant based on US Dvorak layout for Kinesis Advantage

-This repository provides a _US variant_ layout for XKB that supports Italians deadkeys (i.e. vowels with diacritics) especially meant for [http://www.kinesis-ergo.com/shop/advantage-for-pc-mac/](Kinesis Advantage keyboard).
+This repository provides a _US variant_ layout for XKB that supports Italians deadkeys (i.e. vowels with diacritics) especially meant for [Kinesis Advantage keyboard](http://www.kinesis-ergo.com/shop/advantage-for-pc-mac/).

 This is the original Dvorak US layout: